DigitalPhi/MoralPsychology/docs/README.md

-We will use the UCL [Moodle](https://moodle-1819.ucl.ac.uk/course/view.php?id=6599) only to send announcements and as the portal for submitting and receiving summative essays.
+We will use the UCL [Moodle](https://moodle-1819.ucl.ac.uk/course/view.php?id=6599) to send announcements and as the portal for submitting and receiving summative essays.

 <!-- A folder with all the assigned and supplemental readings is posted
 [here](https://www.dropbox.com/sh/6co6o1lykiw13uf/AAAOD2ZQkDpU9psqM2IndYbia?dl=0). -->